How To Sew a Pillowcase Using French Seams or a Serger / Easy Sewing Project

 If you are clueless, like I was, here is a great diagram showing the steps.
 There are also a ton of videos showing you how to do it.

-Now you have a one-of-kind, authentic bow tie.
+Now you have a one-of-a-kind, authentic bow tie.
 These make great FATHER’S DAY GIFTS!

 By Chris 73 / Wikimedia Commons, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=19682